A topic from the subject of Spectroscopy in Chemistry.

 Overview

-FTIR spectroscopy is a powerful analytical technique that uses infrared radiation to identify and characterize organic and inorganic compounds.
-It provides information about the molecular structure and functional groups present in a sample.
+FTIR spectroscopy is a powerful analytical technique used to identify and characterize organic and inorganic compounds.
+It achieves this by using infrared (IR) radiation to provide information about the sample's molecular structure and the functional groups present.

 Key Points

-• Sample Preparation: FTIR can analyze solids, liquids, and gases in various forms (e.g., films, powders, solutions).
+• Sample Preparation: FTIR can analyze solids, liquids, and gases in various forms (e.g., films, powders, solutions, KBr pellets).

 Main Concepts